FeMa42/numerical_methods/_sources/intro.md

 # Introduction to Numerical Methods for Engineers

-This is a summary of the lecture notes and exercises for the course *Numerische Methoden* at the *University of Augsburg*.
+This is a summary of the lecture notes and exercises for the course **Ingenieurwissenschaftliche Grundlagen 3 (Numerische Methoden)** at the **University of Augsburg**.

 ## Content